iiasa/GLOBIOM_GUI/README.md

 Thereafter, the  GUI can be started by running ``globiom.bat``, a cross-platform launcher script.
 The GUI runs on Windows and MacOS.
 On Linux there is an issue that we expect to resolve soon.

+## Overview and dependencies

+For an overview of the GUI and detailed installation instructions instructions for GLOBIOM dependencies, see the [A GUI for GLOBIOM](https://iiasa.github.io/GLOBIOM_FABLE/presentations/A_GUI_for_GLOBIOM.pdf) presentation.

 ## Further reading

 For next steps and information regarding the many features of the GUI, please visit the [GLOBIOM GUI page](https://iiasa.github.io/GLOBIOM_FABLE/GUI.html).